Peter Murphy (musician): Deep: 1988–1990

-During this time, the band "The Hundred Men" wanted to be recognised by their own name rather than being Murphy’s backing band.
+During this time, the band The Hundred Men wanted to be recognised by their own name rather than being Murphy's backing band.
 They wanted to have their name billed with Murphy.
 However, despite Murphy willing to accommodate this request, the promoters and management were not interested in satisfying this request considering that the public wanted to see Murphy rather than the backing band.
-During the zenith of the "Deep" era, RCA actually did discuss about having "The Hundred Men" signed up as a recording act their own right.
+During the zenith of the Deep era, RCA actually did discuss about having The Hundred Men signed up as a recording act their own right.
 However, nothing came out of this discussion.
 In contrast to his involvement with Bauhaus where "we had to listen to each other in the studio", Murphy liked his solo career where he can make sure that things were done according to his own discretion regarding on stage and in the studio as well.
-According to Statham, "Nobody was interested in us It was Pete, Pete, Pete, Pete, Pete.
+According to Statham, "Nobody was interested in us.
+It was Pete, Pete, Pete, Pete, Pete.
 So of course he had to do everything."

-Holy Smoke: 1990-1992
+Holy Smoke: 1990–1992

-Based on the success of "Deep", Murphy was confident that his next LP would continue to move him up the charts.
+Based on the success of Deep, Murphy was confident that his next LP would continue to move him up the charts.
 However, after touring incessantly, he wanted to have a break and spend more time with his family in Turkey.
 So he worked in his own pace and divided his time between London and Turkey.
 Two years later, Murphy decided to record again with, at the suggestion of Martin Mills, Mike Throne as a producer.
-Murphy liked and appreciated his work with bands such as Wire, Marc Almond and The Communards and even two singles from Paul Statham’s old band B-Movie.
+Murphy liked and appreciated his work with bands such as Wire, Marc Almond and The Communards and even two singles from Paul Statham's old band B-Movie.

 Regarding the sound of the LP, Murphy explained: "I wanted to make use of the band properly this time – wanted to capture the live feel of the band then texture them".
 This contrasts with his two earlier albums that had been constructed together by substantial sampling of the musicians.
-The pre-production, which lasted for two weeks in New York, only involved Paul involved Murphy, Throne and Statham.
-At this time, the main content of four tracks were created at that time.
-During this time, several issues arose.
-Murphy was very aware of his next LP after Deep could potentially help him break the charts and cross over into the mainstream.
+The pre-production, which lasted for two weeks in New York, only involved Murphy, Throne, and Statham.
+The main content of four tracks were created at that time, during which several issues arose.
+Murphy was very aware his next LP after Deep could potentially help him break the charts and cross over into the mainstream.
 This awareness made Murphy nervous and thus made him arduous in maintaining a bond with Thorne.
-Also, his band did not produce the results that Murphy wanted, and Murphy was willing to continue with the sessions until he got everything that he wanted.
+Also, his band did not produce the results that Murphy wanted, and Murphy continued the sessions until he got everything that he wanted.
 Thorne recalled that this was the longest time he spend on a LP.